Modular Many-Body Quantum Sensors: QFI of the Modular Transverse XY Sensor.

-\textbf{QFI of the modular transverse XY sensor.} Here, we provide a formula for the QFI of generic free-fermionic XY-like systems which has been used in this paper to calculate the QFI for the modular $XY$ sensors.
+Here, we provide a formula for the QFI of generic free-fermionic XY-like systems which has been used in this paper to calculate the QFI for the modular $XY$ sensors.
 For this let us take the generic $XY$-model again

 and use Jordan-Wigner transformation $\sigma_i^{x,y} = a_{i} \pm a_{i}^{\dagger}$ and $a_{i} = \exp\left[ -i\pi \sum_{j=1}^{i-1} c_{j}^{\dagger}c_{j} \right]c_{i}$ to map the system into a free-fermion problem with Hamiltonian